Azure/appservice-landing-zone-accelerator/docs/Design-Areas/BCDR.md

 - Backup of App Gateway configuration – Only ARM Template?
 Where is it stored and how it’ll be utilized – Manually or through automation e.g., ADO pipelines?
 ### Multi-Tenanted:
 - If your application needs to be redundant across regions, deploy the solution in more than one region and use Traffic Manager or Azure Front Door to balance load between these deployments.
-- If uses of your application span geographies, consider deploying to single regions in each applicable geography and use Traffic Manager or Azure Front Door to provide geography-based routing.
+- If users of your application span geographies, consider deploying to single regions in each applicable geography and use Traffic Manager or Azure Front Door to provide geography-based routing.
 This will provide enhanced performance and increased redundancy.
 - If you need to recover from a disaster, consider if redeploying the application from a CI/CD process would be adequate.
 Also consider that a web app is a component in a larger solution, and you will need to consider the DR processes for the other components in the solution.
 ### App Service Environment:
 - Guidance on architecting an ASE-based solution for [high availability within a region](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/enterprise-integration/ase-high-availability-deployment).